-- innovate by internally developing new and competitive technologies; - use leading third-party technologies effectively; - continue to develop our technical expertise; - anticipate and effectively respond to changing customer needs; - initiate new product introductions in a way that minimizes the impact of customers delaying purchases of existing products in anticipation of new product releases; and influence and respond to emerging industry standards and other technological changes.
+- innovate by internally developing new and competitive technologies; - use leading third-party technologies effectively; - continue to develop our technical expertise; - anticipate and effectively respond to changing customer needs; - initiate new product introductions in a way that minimizes the impact of customers delaying purchases of existing products in anticipation of new product releases; and - influence and respond to emerging industry standards and other technological changes.

+Our product and pricing strategies may not be successful.
 If our competitors introduce new products and pricing strategies, it could decrease our product sales and market share, or could pressure us to reduce our product prices in a manner that reduces our margins.

-We may not be able to compete successfully against our competitors, and this inability could impair our capacity to sell our products.
+Demand for our products and services may be sensitive to product and pricing changes we implement, and our product and pricing strategies may not be accepted by the market.
+If our customers fail to accept our product and pricing strategies, our revenues, results of operations and business may suffer.
+In addition, we may not be able to compete successfully against our competitors, and this inability could impair our capacity to sell our products.
 The market for business analytics is rapidly evolving and highly competitive, and we expect competition in this market to persist and intensify.
 Our regional and global competitors vary in size and in the scope of the products and services they offer, and include:

-- in-house analytic and systems developers; - scoring model builders; - fraud and security management providers; - enterprise resource planning, customer relationship management, and customer communication and mobility solution providers; - business intelligence solutions providers; - credit report and credit score providers; - business process management and decision rules management providers; - process modeling tools providers; - automated application processing services providers; - data vendors; - neural network developers and artificial intelligence system builders; - third-party professional services and consulting organizations; - account/workflow management software providers; - software tools companies supplying modeling, rules, or analytic development tools; collections and recovery solutions providers; entity resolution and social network analysis solutions providers; and - cloud-based customer engagement and risk management solutions providers.
+- in-house analytic and systems developers; - scoring model builders;

+- fraud and security management providers; - enterprise resource planning, customer relationship management, and customer communication and mobility solution providers; - business intelligence solutions providers; - credit report and credit score providers; - · business process management and decision rules management providers; - process modeling tools providers; - automated application processing services providers; - data vendors; - neural network developers and artificial intelligence system builders; - third-party professional services and consulting organizations; - account/workflow management software providers; - software tools companies supplying modeling, rules, or analytic development tools; collections and recovery solutions providers; entity resolution and social network analysis solutions providers; and - · cloud-based customer engagement and risk management solutions providers.